CaptainCrowbar/unicorn-lib/unicorn/mbcs.md

 names and numbers associated with standard encodings, the following special values can be used:

-* `"char"` = Use the current locale's default multibyte character encoding.
+* `"char"` or an empty string = Use the current locale's default multibyte character encoding.
 * `"wchar_t"` = Use the operating system's default wide character encoding.
 * `"utf"` = Inspect the string and try to guess the UTF encoding.